 For the most part, you should just need toys from home for the journey on the plane and to the resort.
 Once you get there, the kids will be too excited about hitting the beach and jumping in the pool to notice their toys from home.
 Make sure what you do end up bringing is long-lasting (books, tablet, crayons and paper etc.), so the plane ride doesn’t involve you constantly digging through your bag for something new.

 Sunscreen, sunscreen, sunscreen!
 Just because the sun is hiding from us here doesn’t mean it won’t be glaring onto your destination.
 Yes, the resort will sell some but who wants to waste time (and money) buying it there?
 Bring at least one tube of sunscreen and bottle of after-sun with you so you and the family can soak up the sun as soon as you arrive.
 It wouldn’t hurt to put in a small bottle of aloe either!

-The ‘what ifs’
+The ‘what ifs’ of packing tips

 Finally, no one expects to get sick on a holiday but unfortunately it can happen.
 Be sure to pack a small bottle of kids paracetamol as well as some pain relief tablets for the adults.
 It wouldn’t be the first time mum or dad got a headache on holiday!

 So, gather these essentials and start getting excited.
 Not only are you heading on a fun-filled family holiday away from the chill but you’ll be so glad that you’re not the parents who are dragging huge luggage bags around with them.

 Bio: Sophie Smith is a part time baker and full time mum!
 She loves baking at home with her two beautiful daughters and is inspired by European cakes (and holidays!)